Mazda CX-50 2025

 The car feels solid and never truly jolts occupants but the ride is overly firm for a family bus.
 This is partially at fault of the super-low profile 45 series tires which hardens the ride compared with a more normal 60 series tire.

-Compared with the CX-5, the CX-50 is built on a 117 mm (4.6 inch) longer wheelbase, is 170 mm (6.7 inches) longer overall, 63 mm (2.5 inches) narrower and up to 57 mm (2.2 inches) lower than its showroom mate.
+Compared with the CX-5, the CX-50 is built on a 117 mm (4.6 inch) longer wheelbase, is 170 mm (6.7 inches) longer overall and up to 57 mm (2.2 inches) lower than its showroom mate.
 The CX-50 is bigger than the Toyota RAV4 and smaller than the Highlander.
 While the CX-50 reflects some Mazda-themed styling flourishes but its proportions are unlike anything Mazda has done in the last decade or so and perhaps an indication that Toyota set the template for the vehicle.
 Inside, the driver faces a large format, conventional gauge package which is flanked by expansive, vertically-arrayed vents that look like horns.
 The rest of the dash features a strong horizontal aspect and is punctuated by near continuous vents.
 The centre of the dash is topped by a free-standing infotainment screen.
 The compact climate controls, centre console and roto-dial infotainment controller, look very Mazda.
 Some attractive two-tone cabin colour combinations are available.
 The longer wheelbase of the CX-50 should translate into greater cabin space than the CX-5 but its lower roofline may diminishes some of those potential gains.

 Mazda’a familiar 2.5L four, in normally-aspirated and turbo forms, nestles under the hood of the CX-50.
 Power reaches all four wheels via the six-speed conventional automatic transmission Mazda uses in all of its vehicles.
 Towing capacity is 907 kilograms (2000 lbs.) for the normally-aspirated engine and 1588 kilograms (3500 lbs.) for the turbo.